ryankinal/campaignnotes/l5r-lions/notes.md

 * At the castle
 	* Looks nice
 	* Mostly defensible
-* Ozaki's sister - Tomoeh - comes to meet us at the gate
+* Ozaki's sister - Tomoe - comes to meet us at the gate
 	* Brother stable
 	* Asks who we are
 	* WOMAN FROM KENJI'S VISION